Silver (sometimes called silver dapple; in the Rocky Mountain

 Davis Red Factor testing.
 Daisy almost looks like a "normal" bay colored horse,

 except for the silvering in her mane and tail and the washed out points.
-Daisy
+Photo courtesy of

 Tami Johnson.

-for black, no agouti, meaning she is silver dapple on a black base color.
+dominant extension (EE), with no dominant agouti (aa), meaning she is silver dapple on a black base color.
 Photo by Laura Behning.

-Brookridge Morgans, Covington, GA.
-You can see many more pictures of Frosty on her
+bay or brown (EE Aa) silver mare.
+You can see many more pictures of Frosty

 WHITING'S FANCY STAR (Foxton Debonair X Foxton Fawn), 1999 silver dapple mare, pictured here as a (sun-faded) yearling.
 Fancy Star is one of several classic silver dapple offspring of Foxton Fawn.
 She is owned by